Our planning policy team are responsible for a range of policy matters including the Local Plan.

 As part of the Local Plan preparation, the Council identified a range of infrastructure required to support the growth of the Borough.
 A database of infrastructure projects, called the Infrastructure Delivery Schedule (IDS), is maintained by the Council and updated on (at least) an annual basis.
 The IDS is used to help inform how CIL monies should be prioritised for spending.
 Further information can be found using the links below.

-If you are interested in building your own home, you can join our Self-Build Register from 1 April 2016.
+If you are interested in building your own home, you can join our Self-Build Register.

 Communities have the right to prepare neighbourhood plans, enabling them to have a say in the future of the places where they live and work.
-Communities can use neighbourhood plans to choose where they want development to go, what buildings should look like, and what infrastructure should be provided.
-They can also be used to grant planning permission for those buildings they wish to see go ahead.
-We have received an application from Burscough Parish Council to create a neighbourhood plan.
+Burscough Parish Council is preparing a neighbourhood plan.

 The policy team are responsible for evidence and research, including the analysis of census data, project implementation and special policies and projects.